haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Does you like it?”

 “No,” answered Mary.
 “I hate it.”

-“That’s because yourt not used to it,” Martha said, going back to her hearth.
+“That’s because you're not used to it,” Martha said, going back to her hearth.

 “you thinks it’s too big and bare now.
 But you will like it.”

 “Do you?” inquired Mary.

 “Aye, that I do,” answered Martha, cheerfully polishing away at the grate.

 “I just love it.
 It’s none bare.
 It’s covered with growing things as smells sweet.

 It’s fair lovely in spring and summer when the gorse and broom and heather’s in flower.

-It smells of honey and there’s such a lot of fresh air—and the sky looks so high and the bees and skylarks makes such a nice noise humming and singing.
+It smells of honey and there’s such a lot of fresh air,

+and the sky looks so high and the bees and skylarks makes such a nice noise humming and singing.

 Eh!
 I wouldn’t live away from the moor for anything.”